ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-getting-started/1-intro/_index.md

 +++
-title = "Introduction to automation controller" weight = 1
+title = "Introduction to Automation Controller" weight = 1
 +++

-## Automation controller?
+## Automation Controller?
 Where is Ansible Tower?

 During the planning of **Red Hat Ansible Automation Platform 2** the decision was made to rename a number of components.
 The main reason behind this is to make it clear that e.g. Ansible Engine and Ansible Tower are parts of an comprehensive automation platform.